 Knee pain is one of the most common reasons people seek care.
 It can affect teenagers, working adults, and older individuals alike.
-Sometimes it starts after an injury.
-Other times it develops gradually.
+Sometimes symptoms begin after an injury.
+Other times they gradually develop over time.

-But here’s what most people don’t hear: Pain does not always equal damage.
-In many cases, the issue isn’t that something is “broken.”
-It’s that the body has lost tolerance to certain movements or loads.
-That’s where physical therapy in Yonkers, NY can help.
+But here’s something many people never hear: pain does not always equal damage.
+In many cases, symptoms do not necessarily mean something is “broken.”
+Often, the body has temporarily lost tolerance to certain movements, activities, or loads.
+This is where physical therapy in Yonkers, NY can help.

 Why Knee Pain Happens